symfony/symfony-docs/components/http_kernel.rst

 Creating an Event Listener
 --------------------------

-As you've seen, you can create and attach event listeners to any of the events dispatched during the ``HttpKernel::handle()`` cycle.
+As you have seen, you can create and attach event listeners to any of the events dispatched during the ``HttpKernel::handle()`` cycle.
 Typically a listener is a PHP class with a method that's executed, but it can be anything.
 For more information on creating and attaching event listeners, see :doc:`/components/event_dispatcher`.